mjpclab/object-hierarchy-access/README.md

 ```

 #### Function property
-Property can also be a function, it just act as `getValue` callback in object descriptor.
+Property can also be a function, it just acts as `getValue` callback in object descriptor.
 ```javascript
 const obj = {a: {value: 1, b1: {c: 100}, b2: {c: 200}}};
 get(obj, 'a', parent => parent.value === 1 ? parent.b1 : parent.b2, 'c'); // returns 100